Holding space for healing, connection, and what matters most

 • Occupational Level 3 First Aid Trained

-• Violence & Criminal Issues: I do not provide services for clients facing issues related to violence or criminal offenses.
+I do not provide services related to active involvement in violence or criminal legal matters.

-Diagnosis & Medication: I do not diagnose mental health conditions or prescribe medication.
+I do not provide formal mental health diagnoses or prescribe medication.

 Professional Engagement